 Altair

-Altair is a declarative statistical visualization Python library based on Vega-Lite.
+Altair Python Data Visualization Library Altair is one of the declarative statistical python libraries for data visualization based on Vega-Lite.
 You only need to mention the links between data columns to the encoding channels, such as x-axis, y-axis, color, etc. The rest of the plotting details are handled automatically.
 This fact makes Altair simple, friendly, and consistent.
 It is easy to design compelling and beautiful visualizations with a minimal amount of code using Altair.

 Geoplotlib